About IAAS |

 Officers of the Board of Trustees

-Thomas Corrigan, Acting President
+Thomas Corrigan, President

 Thomas J. Scanlon, Vice President